-Why the CBTN request is important to this project?
+Why is the CBTN request important to this project?

 The Children's Brain Tumor Network contributed to this project by providing access to the Pediatric Brain Tumor Atlas.

 Children’s National HospitalJoined on

-High-grade Gliomas (HGG) in children nearly always result in a dismal prognosis.
-Although novel therapeutic approaches are currently in development, preclinical testing has been limited, due to a lack of pediatric specific HGG preclinical models.
+High-grade Gliomas (HGG) or astrocytomas in children nearly always result in a dismal prognosis.
+Although novel therapeutic approaches are currently in development, preclinical testing has been limited, due to a lack of pediatric-specific HGG preclinical models.
 These models are needed to help test

 A presumptive diagnosis of DIPG based on classic imaging features, in the absence of a histologic diagnosis, has been routinely employed.
 Increasingly however, histologic confirmation is obtained for both entry into research studies and molecular characterization of the tumor.
 New approaches with